White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Adley Rutschman head into the first of a three-game series against Andrew Vaughn and the Chicago White Sox on Friday at Guaranteed Rate Field.
+The Baltimore Orioles and Chicago White Sox will meet on Saturday at Guaranteed Rate Field, at 2:10 PM ET, with Adley Rutschman and Luis Robert -- two hot hitters -- expected to step up at the plate.

-The White Sox are -105 moneyline underdogs in this matchup with the Orioles (-115).
-The over/under is 9 runs for the contest.
+The Orioles are favored in this one, at -115, while the underdog White Sox have -105 odds to upset.
+The total is 9 runs for this contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.